harness/developer-hub/docs/internal-developer-portal/api-refernces/overview.md

 ## Backstage API

 The Backstage API includes the Backstage endpoints exposed through the Harness Platform.
+This API let's you programmatically add/remove entities in the catalog.
 For detailed documentation on endpoints and other Backstage API reference information, go to the [Backstage API reference documentation](/docs/internal-developer-portal/api-refernces/public-api).

 ## Platform API